 Best EDC Knife Under $50

-It may seem a trivial issue to some, but choosing the best knife to carry on a daily basis, in your pocket, wherever you go, is a tougher decision than most people imagine it to be.
+It may seem a trivial issue to some, but choosing the best EDC knife to carry on a daily basis, in your pocket, wherever you go, is a tougher decision than most people imagine it to be.
 The reason it is so difficult to pin your choice down is that there is a huge number of knives from which to choose.

-The good news is that there is no right or wrong EDC knife, each knife will have benefits that come with it, finding the best edc knife for you will depend upon what you would primarily want your knife to be better at.
+The good news is that there is no right or wrong EDC knife, each knife will have benefits that come with it, finding the best EDC knife for you will depend upon what you would primarily want your knife to be better at.
 This means that a knife that is perfect for one person might be totally the wrong knife for someone else.
 In fact, if you asked 50 people what kind of EDC knife they currently have; there is a good chance you would probably get 50 different answers.

 Ultimately, your EDC knife should be versatile enough to tackle any task, whether it is a mundane activity such as opening envelopes to the other end of the spectrum which is as a self-defense weapon.